Credit Scores

 • Length of Credit History

-Length of credit history describes how long the borrower's reported accounts and file history have existed.
+How long the borrower's reported accounts and file history have existed, affecting score interpretation.

 • Average Age of Accounts